PetalTech/petal-api-getting-started/python/README.md

 This file provides a function to make Petal Metrics API calls.

-### api_all_metrics.py
+### api_standalone.py

-This script contains an example of a Petal Metrics API call for all metrics at once.
+This script contains an example of a Petal Metrics API call without connecting to any active LSL streams.
 You will need a valid developer API key to access.

-Usage: python api_all_metrics.py -k $API_KEY

-### api_artifacts.py

-This script contains an example of checking channels for artifacts in a Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: python api_artifacts.py -k $API_KEY
+Usage: python api_standalone.py -k $API_KEY

-### api_bandpower.py

-This script contains an example of a bandpower Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: `python api_bandpower.py -k $API_KEY`

-### api_preprocess.py

-This script contains an example of a preprocessed data Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: `python api_preprocess.py -k $API_KEY`

 ### api_lsl_call_loop.py

 This script demonstrates how to receive an LSL stream and call the Petal API in an endless loop.
-It currently gets bandpower and artifacts and logs to console.

 Usage: `python api_lsl_call_loop.py -n SimulatedEEGStream -k $API_KEY`